 Just as Facebook has hired more employees to focus on tackling fake news, Wojcicki says YouTube and Google plan to add additional reviewers to look over flagged content.
 Other efforts in the policy arena include work with news organizations to "better surface content from authoritative sources", as well as new consequences for creators whose work violates YouTube's code of conduct.
 Additionally, YouTube will continue working with the Anti-Defamation League on hate speech and the National Suicide Prevention Lifeline on on issues of self-harm.

 Among the comments to Wojcicki's post, many YouTubers expressed concern that the platform was not supporting creators with smaller numbers of followers, while others worried about censorship.
 One comment called for actions over words.
-It's yet to be seen how vigorously YouTube will follow through on the priorities Wojcicki has laid out, but it is important for the creator community and audience to hold the company accountable.
+It's yet to be seen how YouTube will follow through on the priorities Wojcicki has laid out, but it is likely the creator community and audience will hold the company accountable.